agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }' http://127.0.0.1:8000/signup/
 ```

+Your code appears to be ready for testing now.

-## Login
+## Sign In

-Now lets create a function to login a new user.
+Now let's create a function to log in a new user.

 #### ~/fiber-jwt-auth/handlers/auth.go